SilkRose/Pony/stories/deternal/deternal.md

 Pinkie nodded.

 Fluttershy continued, "I'm sad because there are too many animals for me to help."
-Tears fall from her eyes.
+Tears fell from her eyes.
 "I'm sad because I can't help in the ways I used to be able to."

 Pinkie tried to comfort her with a hug.